 Washington Post Staff Writer

 But all that changed in May, said Nathan.
 This time, he said, U.S. officials from the several departments that manage the trade embargo against Cuba "can't do enough for me.
 They've been incredibly helpful."
-Officials have even suggested that the veteran trade fair organizer expand his list of U.S. companies hoping to do business with the Cuban government.
+Officials have even suggested that expand his list of U.S. companies hoping to do business with the Cuban government.

 The last few months have brought calls for a partial or complete end to the restrictions on trade with Cuba from farm state members of Congress, including conservative Republicans pressed by struggling growers looking for export markets.
 Pharmaceutical, hotel and entertainment sectors long hoping to expand into Cuba have become newly invigorated, particularly since the U.S. Chamber of Commerce has more visibly taken up the cause.

 The Treasury Department, which issues licenses for Americans to visit Cuba through the Office of Foreign Assets Control, declined to release exact figures, saying through a spokeswoman that "more or less 6,000" licenses for individuals and groups have been issued over the past few years.
-John Kavulich II, head of the U.S. business-funded Cuba Trade and Economic Council, estimated that as many as 130,000 Americans -- most of them of Cuban descent -- will make licensed visits to visit Cuba this year and that another 25,000, primarily tourists traveling through third countries, would go illegally.
+John Kavulich II, head of the U.S. business-funded Cuba Trade and Economic Council, estimated that as many as 130,000 Americans – most of them of Cuban descent – w make licensed visits to visit Cuba this year and that another 25,000, primarily tourists traveling through third countries would go illegally.

 "The serious people who do policy stuff are supportive of change," one Senate aide involved in the issue said of the White House.
 But "at the highest political levels, where they count electoral votes, there's a nervousness about doing anything that changes the status quo for these communities."